calvinli723/markdown/README.md

 Description
 -------------
 Our language enables the user to generate fractals in the Graphics Interchange Format, commonly abbreviated as GIF.
-Specifically, the user should be able to program a fractal using a formal grammar. **BE BETTER**
+Specifically, the user will be able to program a fractal using a formal grammar, as well as incorporate algorithms into the fractal generation.

 We define our fractal-generating grammars as:
 ```